vekatze/neut/book/src/statements.md

 ```

 `define-meta` starts at stage 1.
 When evaluating a call to `define-meta`, the compiler first specializes the definition to its type arguments and memoizes the result.
 This memoization is performed on a per-file basis.
 This allows `define-meta` to generate recursive code.

+As with ordinary functions, `define-meta` can also have default arguments by placing `[]` between the ordinary parameter list and the arrow.

 Every explicit parameter of `define-meta` must have a type of the form `'a`: